Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 # Installation

-You can **but probably shouldn't**  get Netgopher by running the following command once you have Go installed:
+You can, **but probably shouldn't**, get Netgopher by running the following command once you have Go installed:

 ```